btmills/fancyscript/README.md

 # FancierScript

-*Fancier JavaScript, because FancyScript just wasn't fancy enough.*
+*Fancier FancyScript*

-FancierScript aims to make developing in JavaScript easier and more powerful while remaining "just JavaScript".
+FancierScript aims to make developing in FancyScript easier and more powerful while remaining "just FancyScript".
 For a completely different approach with diverse syntax rules, and in the latter case, a powerful standard library, look toward [CoffeeScript](https://github.com/jashkenas/coffee-script/) or [ClojureScript](https://github.com/clojure/clojurescript).
 FancierScript compiles to plain ES5 JavaScript.
-Thanks [@btmills](https://github.com/btmills) (Ironic, isn't it?) for the name.
+Thanks [@btmills](https://github.com/btmills) for the name.

 ## Usage